 Betnesol or betamethasone injection is prescribed if the following complications arise during pregnancy.

-Preterm labour is a common complication during pregnancy.
+Preterm Labour: Preterm labour is a common complication during pregnancy.
 If the baby is born before 32-35 weeks of pregnancy, his lungs will not be completely developed, and hence won’t function properly.
-When the doctor suspects that a pregnant woman will go into premature labour, she will administer these injections to ensure that the baby’s lungs inflate easily without sticking together.
-It is usually given 24 hours before the expected preterm labour.
+When the doctor suspects that a pregnant woman will go into premature labour, she will administer these injections to ensure that the surfactant levels increase, which will thus help mature the lungs of the baby.
+This injection is usually given 24 hours prior to the expected preterm labour.

 The dosage is determined after checking the medical history of a pregnant woman.
 Your doctor can take a call after understanding your case history.
 If your doctor foresees the probability of some complications, he may advise injections.
 Therefore, it is best to discuss the pros and cons of this treatment with your doctor.